-Doping-Reaction to WADA's decision to reinstate RUSADA
+Doping- Reaction to WADA's decision to reinstate RUSADA

 “Worryingly it also sets a precedent that when sanctions are imposed and conditions made, if the country is politically powerful and/or stubborn enough, then they will be rewarded with a watered down version of the conditions required for re-admittance.”

+“We are disappointed by the World Anti-Doping Agency’s announcement today and request that WADA provide the detailed rationale behind the decision and how this supports playing by the rules.”

-Reporting by Alan Baldwin, Martyn Herman and Gene Cherry; Editing by Jon Boyle/Pritha Sarkar/Nick Mulvenney
+Reporting by Alan Baldwin, Martyn Herman, Gene Cherry and Frank Pingue; Editing by Jon Boyle/Pritha Sarkar/Nick Mulvenney